t0liguemi/ReuPlan/README.md

 # ReuPlan

 Very simple app to create meetings without having to check everybody's availability.
-The invitees will just input their availabilities and the calendar will show you when is it, that all participants can assist to your meeting
+The invitees will just input their availabilities and the calendar will show you when is it, that all participants can attend your meeting

 Here is a small demo
 https://www.youtube.com/watch?v=p8vgaGH6w5A